kresnasatya/wishxporter/README.md

 # Wishxporter

-An CLI tool for export your gacha wish history from Genshin Impact account into Excel file.
+A CLI tool for export your gacha wish history from Genshin Impact account into Excel file.

 ## Motivation